-In Porter's 5 Forces model, buyers are your customers.
+In Porter's Five Forces model, buyers are your customers.
 At the expense of industry profitability, strong buyer power can lower prices, pit rivals against each other, and demand higher quality or service.

-Buyers have power when they are few in number and have many sellers to choose from.
+The power of customers is higher when they are few in number and have many sellers to choose from.
 Beyond this, if a large portion of a seller’s revenue is determined by a handful of buyers, those buyers will have more leverage.